-In such circumstances, the auditor may need to reevaluate the planned audit procedures, based on the revised consideration of assessed risks for all or some of the classes of transactions, account balances, or disclosures and related assertions.
-HKSA 315 (Revised) contains further guidance on revising the auditor's risk assessment.7
+In such circumstances, the auditor may need to reevaluate the planned audit procedures, based on the revised consideration of assessed risks of material misstatement and the effect on the significant classes of transactions, account balances, or disclosures and their relevant assertions.
+HKSA 315 (Revised 2019) contains further guidance on revising the auditor's risk assessment.
+10